onosproject/onos-config/docs/modelplugin.md

 ```bash
 > GO111MODULE=on CGO_ENABLED=1 go build -o modelplugin/TestDevice-1.0.0/testdevice.so.1.0.0 -buildmode=plugin -tags=modelplugin ./modelplugin/TestDevice-1.0.0
 ```

+Edit the Makefile to include the Model Plugin in the build (or alternatively create a new Makefile if you want to keep it in a separate project)

 Follow the steps in **Loading the Model Plugin** below for how to load it.

 ## YANG files